mcSamuelDataSci/CACommunityBurden/myCBD/About.md

 ### California Department of Public Health [CDPH](https://www.cdph.ca.gov/Pages/CDPHHome.aspx)

-* Fusion Center - The CCB is one of the ways the [Fusion Center](https://www.cdph.ca.gov/Programs/FCSD/Pages/FusionCenter.aspxis) working to explore the lens of place and its impact on health disparities.
-The CCB is an initiative of the Fusion Center implemented with participation from a crosscutting technical team, of representatives from multiple CDPH programs.
+* Fusion Center - The CCB is one of the ways the [Fusion Center](https://www.cdph.ca.gov/Programs/FCSD/Pages/FusionCenter.aspx) is working to explore the lens of place and its impact on health disparities.
+The CCB is an initiative of the Fusion Center implemented with participation from a crosscutting technical team from multiple CDPH programs.
 * This platform is also a pilot component of the CDPH Ecosystem of Data Sharing, leveraging a rich multi-level data set/system for modeling and predictive analytics and demonstrating automated and integrated data processing, analytics, and visualization.
 The project employs nimble modular development, with the goal to share tools/resources with outside partners (counties and other states).